 When's It Time for Cataract Surgery?

 At some point, your optometrist may determine that your cataracts are severe enough to require surgery.
 That’s typically when options to correct your vision — updated prescriptions and speciality filters that block glare and increase contrast vision — are no longer sufficient to give you the vision you need.

 Your optometrist can recommend an ophthalmologist and provide information about what to expect during cataract surgery.
 You’ll see your eye surgeon for post-surgery check-ups, and your optometrist for long-term eye care.

 If your vision is blurred or if you notice a cloudy patch forming on your eye, you may have developed cataracts.
-For optimal vision care and cataract management, make sure to schedule an appointment with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang at Issaquah Eyeworks in Issaquah today.
+For optimal vision care and cataract management, make sure to schedule an appointment with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang at Issaquah Eyeworks in Issaquah today.